 The standard rate of VAT (impuesto general a las ventas(IGV)) is 16 percent (since 1 March 2011).
-The municipal promotion tax (impuesto de promoción municipal (IPM)) of 2 percent is also added to the value of goods or servicesused to determine the IGV, which results in a 18 percent sales tax overall.
+The municipal promotion tax (impuesto de promoción municipal (IPM)) of 2 percent is also added to the value of goods or servicesused to determine the IGV, which results in an 18 percent sales tax overall.

 The standard rate of VAT is 12 percent.

 The standard VAT rates are: 23 percent, 8 percent, 5 percent and 0 percent.
 The rates were increased on 1 January 2011.
-Some of the goods (mostly food products) formerly taxed with a 7 percent VAT rate are now taxed with a 5 precent VAT rate in order to minimize the impact of the increase of VAT rates on the poorest.
-The new increased rates were initially introduced for a period of three years, till the end of 2013, with option for further extension for subsequent periods.
-According to the planned amendment of VAT Act increased VAT rates will be maintained also for period 2014 - 2016.
+Some of the goods (mostly food products) formerly taxed with a 7 percent VAT rate are now taxed with a 5 percent VAT rate in order to minimize the impact of the increase of VAT rates on the poorest.
+The new increased rates were initially introduced for a period of three years.
+According to the adopted Amendment of Value Added Tax Act, increased VAT rates will continue to apply until the end of 2016.
 Certain supplies of goods and services are exempt from VAT, for example: financial services, healthcare or education services.

-In the mainland the standard rate of VAT is 23 percent, with reduced rates of 13 percent and 6 percent.
-Meanwhile, Madeira has a standard VAT rate of 22 percent, with reduced rates of 12 percent and 5 percent.
-Azores islands has a standard VAT rate of 16% with reduced rates of 9 percent and 4 percent.
+On the mainland the standard rate of VAT is 23 percent, with reduced rates of 13 percent and 6 percent.
+Madeira island has a standard VAT rate of 22 percent, with reduced rates of 12 percent and 5 percent.
+Azores island has astandard VAT rate of 18 percent with reduced rates of 10 percent and 5 percent (from 1st January 2014).

 No indirect tax regime exists in Qatar.
 However, Qatar does follow the GCC Unified Customs Regime and applies a customs duty rate of 5 percent on most imports into Qatar.

 The standard rate of VAT is 24 percent.
 VAT reduced rates of 5 percent and 9 percent are applicable on some supplies.
-Starting with 1 September 2013, the reduced rate of 9 percent also applies to supplies of bread and backery products, flower and wheat.
+Starting from 1 September 2013, the reduced rate of 9 percent also applies to supplies of bread and bakery products, flower and wheat.

 There is no VAT or GST in Saudi Arabia.

-The standard rate of VAT (porez na dodatu vrednost (PDV)) is 20 percent (effective 1 Oct 2012).
-There are reduced rates of 8 percent and 0 percent which apply to, for example basic foodstuffs, medicines, textbooks and daily newspapers, hotel services, gas, and first transfer of ownership on residential buildings (8 percent); and exports of goods, transport and other services in relation to export, supply, repair, maintenance, charter and lease of aircraft and river vessels predominantly operating in international traffic, and international air and river transport of passengers under a reciprocity rule (0 percent).
-Supplies of certain goods and services are exempt from VAT, for example financial and banking services, insurance and reinsurance services, supplies and renting of land, transfer of sharesand securities, transfer of immovable property (except first transfer), medical and welfare services, education and professional retraining, cultural, scientific, sport, and religious services.
+The standard rate of VAT (porez na dodatu vrednost (PDV)) is 20 percent (effective 1 October 2012).
+There are reduced rates of 10 percent (effective 1 January 2014) and 0 percent which apply to, for example basic foodstuffs, medicines, textbooks and daily newspapers, hotel services, gas, and first transfer of ownership on residential buildings (10 percent); and exports of goods, transport and other services in relation to export, supply, repair, maintenance, charter and lease of aircraft and river vessels predominantly operating in international traffic, and international air and river transport of passengers under a reciprocity rule (0 percent).
+Supplies of certain goods and services are exempt from VAT, for example financial and banking services, insurance and reinsurance services, supplies and renting of land, transfer of sharesand securities, transfer of immovable property (exceptfirst transfer), medical and welfare services, education and professional retraining, cultural, scientific, sport, and religious services.

 The standard rate of turnover tax (Belasting op Bedrijfsomzetten; BBO) in St. Maarten as of 11 February 2011 is 5 percent.

-There is a flat rate of 17% VAT for all service and purchases in Sudan.
-However, a VAT rate of 30% applies to telecommunication service.
+There is a flat rate of 17 percent VAT for all service and purchases in Sudan.
+However, a VAT rate of 30 percent applies to telecommunication service.
 These rates have applied since July 2012.

 The standard rate of VAT (mervärdesskatt (MOMS)is 25 percent.
-There are reduced rates of 12 percent, 6 percent, and 0 percent which apply to, for example, restaurant services (from 1st January 2012), food and hotelaccommodations (12 percent); domestic passenger transportation including ski lifts, books and newspapers, certain sporting and cultural events (6 percent); and exports of goods, fuel to aircrafts, ships and aircrafts for commercialtransport and services related to them and prescription pharmaceuticals (0 percent).
+There are reduced rates of 12 percent, 6 percent, and 0 percent which apply to, for example, restaurant services (from 1 January 2012), food and hotelaccommodations (12 percent); domestic passenger transportation including ski lifts, books and newspapers, certain sporting and cultural events (6 percent); and exports of goods, fuel to aircrafts, ships and aircrafts for commercialtransport and services related to them and prescriptionpharmaceuticals (0 percent).
 Supplies of certain goodsand services are exempt from VAT, for example health and welfare; education, financial, and insurance services; and the sale and letting of real property.

 The current rate of Thai VAT is 7 percent.
 Please note that this is a temporary rate, reduced from the standard rate of 10 percent introduced by a special Royal Decree valid until 30 September 2014.

-The standard rate of VAT is 18 percent.
-There is however, a reduced rate of 0 percent which applies to: supply of goods or services where the goods or services are exported from Uganda as part of the supply; supply of international transport of goods or passengers and tickets for their transport; certain food products produced in Uganda; supply of drugs and medicines; supply of seeds, fertilizers, pesticides and farm implements; the supply of aircraft, parts thereof and maintenance equipment; and the supply of some hygiene products.
-There is another category of supplies called ;exempt supplies; which covers the supply of unprocessed agricultural products, postage stamps, insurance and financial services, un improved land, supply by way of leasing immovable property, supply of education services and other specified supplies.
+The standard rate of VAT is 18%.
+There is however, a reduced rate of 0% which applies to: supply of goods or services where the goods or services are exported from Uganda as part of the supply; supply of international transport of goods or passengers and tickets for their transport; certain food products produced in Uganda; supply of drugs and medicines; supply of seeds, fertilizers, pesticides and farm implements; the supply of aircraft, parts thereof and maintenance equipment; and the supply of some hygiene products.
+There is another category of supplies called ;exempt supplies; which covers the supply of unprocessed agricultural products, postage stamps, insurance and financial services, unimproved land, supply by way of leasing residential immovable property, supply of education services and other specified supplies.
 Any supply that is neither exempt or zero rated, is automatically considered standard rated.

 There is no VAT or GST in the United Arab Emirates.

 The standard rate of VAT is 16 percent.
-There is a reducedrate of 0 percent which applies to export of goods, supplies to privileged persons, books, medical & building supplies, agricultural equipment & accessories etc. Exempt goods and services include water supply, educational services,passenger transport services, financial services, conveyance of real property among other products and services.
+There is a reducedrate of 0 percent which applies to exports of goods, supplies to privileged persons, books, medical & building supplies, agricultural equipment & accessories etc. Exempt goods and services include water supplies, educational services,passenger transport services, selected financial services, conveyance of domestic property among other products and services.
 With effect from 1 January 2011, VAT appies on all non life insurance products.
 Previously, all insurance services were exempt from VAT.